ultrasaurus/webgenr/README.md

   there's a bit more clarity on options needed.
 Or if someone wants it, they can propose a format with config options, file an issue and link it here.

-### TODO - if requested
-- file extensons: particular file extensions are hard-coded; however, there are common variants not currently supported
-  - code writes HTML files with `.html` extension.
-Alternate `.htm` could be future config option
-  - code identifies markdown files with `.md` extension.
-Would be easy to also look for `.markdown`

 ### TODO - tech debt
 - need to write some more automated tests
 - stylesheet.css is auto-generated for TOC, consider moving book contents